lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **2.13.**  That said, astronomers usually prefer to plot their color-magnitude diagrams with brighter (lower magnitude) objects at the top of the plot and fainter (higher magnitude) objects at the bottom.
-We can adjust our plot to follow this convention by clicking on the `Axes` button in the lower-left panel of the "Plane Plot" window and flipping the `Y` axis as
+You can adjust your plot to follow this convention by clicking on the `Axes` button in the lower-left panel of the "Plane Plot" window and flipping the `Y` axis as
 follows: